 The Layers tab will show every single layer involved in your photo, design, or collage.
 Clicking on them will highlight the corresponding layer within your project and bring up its respective Properties menu for further editing.

 The Groups tab will show all of the groups you’ve created.
 Clicking on each of the groups will highlight all of the layers within that group for editing them as one.

 When your group is highlighted, you’ll notice a blue dashed box around all of the layers within the group.
+You'll be able to move the entire Group around your project by simply clicking and dragging.
 Using the blue circles around that blue dashed box, you can click and drag to resize all of the layers within the group at once, or use the taller blue circle to rotate them at the same rate.

 You can also right click the group to access a special menu that allows you to align the objects within the group to your specifications and move them backwards or forwards between layers outside of the group.

 If you’ve realized you have included a certain layer within your group and don’t want it there, fear not.
 Simply click on that specific layer, right click, and select Remove From Group in the menu that appears.
 It’ll be gone from the group while all of the other layers remain grouped together.

 Decided you don’t need a certain group anymore?
 That’s not a problem either.
 All you have to do is open the Layers & Groups menu and click the trashcan icon next to the group name.
 All of the layers within that group will be ungrouped in a flash.

 Ready to get organized with your creative processes?
 The Layers & Groups tab is here to help be your right hand design assistant.
 Try it out in our Photo Editor, Graphic Designer, or Collage Maker today and be amazed!